XanderD99/disruptor/README.md

 - **Tick-Tock Magic** ⏰: Advanced timer and ticker system with all the bells and whistles—intervals, jitter, grouping, and worker pools.
 Perfect for those unpredictable disruption schedules!
 - **Native Soundboard Support** 🎵: Leverages Discord's built-in soundboard feature - no external sound storage needed!
-- **Simplified Architecture** 🔧: Sounds come directly from Discord, only guild settings are stored in the database
+- **Simplified Architecture** 🔧: Sounds come directly from Discord, only guild settings are stored in a lightweight SQLite database
+- **Bun ORM Integration** 🏃‍♂️: Fast and modern database operations with automatic schema management
 - **Voice Channel Vigilance** 👁️: Monitors voice channels and picks the perfect moments to strike
 - **Config Your Heart Out** 🛠️: Environment variable-based configuration so you can fine-tune your chaos levels
 - **Dockerized Delight** 🐳: Optimized Dockerfile for a lean, mean, disruption machine